isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

     -   **Open File when Checked out**: If selected, opens the files on checkout.
     -   **Close File when Checked in**: If selected, closes the files on check-in.
 Before closing the file, you are shown a pop-up wherein you can specify the version comments.
     -   **Show Checkin Dialog on Closing File**: If selected, you are shown a pop-up on closing a file.
 From the pop-up, you can choose to check in the file or close the file without checking in.
     -   **Auto-Checkout File when Opened**: If selected, double-clicking on a file automatically checks it out and opens it for editing.
 In case the file is already checked-out, then it is simply opened up for editing.
-If this option is not selected, then opening a file on which you don’t have a lock opens it up in read-only mode.
+If this option is not selected, then opening a file on which you don't have a lock opens it up in read-only mode.
 3. Click **OK**.

-### Preference for profiling attribute customization {#id1827K0D0OHT .section}
+### Preference for profiling attribute customization {#id1827K0D0OHT}

 You need to configure the preferences in Oxygen XML Author to use the profiling attribute associated with the DITA topics in the AEM repository.